joka-de/slass/README.md

 - "ip" : "1.2.3.4"</br>ip of the NIC to be used
 - "hostname" : "servername"</br>server name in the browser
 - "headlessClient" : 3</br> number of HeadlessClients
-- "port" : 2302</br>Port Number, the server will use more ports, kepp 10 ports clear between the instances
+- "port" : 2302</br>Port Number, the server will use more ports, keep 10 ports clear between the instances
 - "logfilelifetime" : 3</br>Age of the oldest logfile.
 Older ones are deleted during update/restart.
 - "usersteam" : "username"</br>Steam user for Arma3-Updates.
 - "steampassword" : "password"</br>Password of the user.